marijnh/Eloquent-JavaScript/03_functions.md

 Therefore, always start by writing something that's correct and easy to understand.
-If you're worried that it's too slow—which it usually isn't, since most code simply isn't executed often enough to take any significant amount of time—you can measure afterwards, and improve it if necessary.
+If you're worried that it's too slow—which it usually isn't, since most code simply isn't executed often enough to take any significant amount of time—you can measure afterwards and improve it if necessary.

 {{index "branching recursion"}}

 Recursion is not always just an inefficient alternative to looping.
-Some problems are really easier to solve with recursion than with loops.
+Some problems really are easier to solve with recursion than with loops.
 Most often these are problems that require exploring or processing several "branches", each of which might branch out again into even more branches.